|

 acid and this way become deeper.
 The lines thickness and deepness depends on

-The plate is covered with a thin layer of a special wax which
+the duration of etching, the chosen acid and the used ground.
+Vernis Mou or soft ground The plate is covered with a thin layer of a special wax which

 doesn't dry but keeps soft.
 A thin paper is put onto the laminated plate which